 4- National Portrait Gallery-

 With the tragic passing of the late, great, and beautiful David Bowie, seeing any portrait of him up close is, in my opinion, worth the journey.
-Moreover, the abstract, colourful painting created by artist Stephen Finer in 1994 I could stare at for hours…
+Moreover, this abstract, colourful painting created by artist Stephen Finer I could stare at for hours…

 For a real page out of history (nudge, nudge) nothing beats the British Library!
 The library houses the First Folio by William Shakespeare, Mozart’s Musical Diary, and the Gutenberg Bible among so many other gems.
 A particular favourite of mine is what is referred to as Darwin’s Natural Selection Letter.
 This is the correspondence between Charles Darwin and fellow naturalist Alfred Russell Wallace while they were simultaneously developing evolutionary ideas that led to Darwin’s theory of Natural Selection.